 “Safe Parking” Working In or Near Moving Traffic

-The Safe Parking module looks at the alarming trend of firefighters being struck and killed while working in or near moving traffic.
-Safe Parking covers Federal laws that apply to emergency traffic control, equipment that is needed, and procedures for responding personnel to follow in order to avoid being the next ‘struck-by’ statistics.
-Being killed while working in or near moving traffic is truly predictable and very preventable.
+The Safe Parking module looks at the alarming trend of traffic incident responders and/or their vehicles being struck while working in or near moving traffic.
+Ron’s Safe Parking program covers Federal laws that apply to emergency traffic control, equipment that is needed, and procedures for responding personnel to follow in order to avoid being the next ‘struck-by’ statistics.
+Being killed while working in or near moving traffic is truly predictable and preventable.
 Learn how now!
 Full-color videos of actual struck-by incidents from across the country are included.

 Bus Rescue Overview

-This classroom-type program looks at the challenges of dealing with a bus emergency; fire or crash incident.
-School bus vehicles are featured along with the special procedures necessary for dealing with a handicapped bus, a city transit bus, or an over-the-road charter bus.
-The presentation includes video footage of actual bus crashes captured with interior and exterior cameras.
+This program looks at the challenges of dealing with a bus emergency; fire or crash incident.
+School bus vehicles are featured although charter vehicles and city transit-style bus vehicles are included.
+Participants learn about the special procedures necessary for dealing with a handicapped bus, school bus, a city transit bus, or an over-the-road charter bus.
+The classroom, multi-media session includes video footage of actual bus crashes captured with interior and exterior cameras.
+The Bus Rescue program has a classroom session that is followed by a static bus display walk-around session which is followed by a hands-on skills session with at least one acquired bus vehicle.